MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 Special consideration is required to handle suspending and resuming execution of your title when using PlayFab Party.

 ### iOS
-On iOS, you must leave and re-connect to the PlayFab Party network
+On iOS, you must leave and reconnect to the PlayFab Party network

 To leave Party network, call [LeaveNetwork()](https://github.com/PlayFab/PlayFabParty/blob/docs/android/PartySampleNetworkCommon/lib/NetworkManager.cpp#L505).
 After the network is reactivated, call [ConnectToNetwork()](#connect-to-a-party-network) with previous Party network descriptor.

 ### Switch and GDK
-On Nintendo Switch and Microsoft GDK, you must cleanup PlayFab Party and wait until the title execution resumes before re-initializing PlayFab Party and reconnecting to your network.
+On Nintendo Switch and Microsoft GDK, you must cleanup PlayFab Party and wait until the title execution resumes before reinitializing PlayFab Party and reconnecting to your network.

-To shutdown the Party, call [Cleanup()](https://github.com/PlayFab/PlayFabParty/blob/docs/android/PartySampleNetworkCommon/lib/NetworkManager.cpp#L198).
+To shut down the Party, call [Cleanup()](https://github.com/PlayFab/PlayFabParty/blob/docs/android/PartySampleNetworkCommon/lib/NetworkManager.cpp#L198).
 > [!IMPORTANT]
 > Calling Cleanup() reclaims all library resources and destroys all library objects.
-After re-initializing Party, you'll need to recreate any library objects such as local users and chat controls as well as re-establish any previous network state by re-authenticating local users, re-connecting chat controls, and recreating endpoints.
+After reinitializing Party, you'll need to recreate any library objects such as local users and chat controls as well as reestablish any previous network state by reauthenticating local users, reconnecting chat controls, and recreating endpoints.

 After the network is reactivated, call [Initialize()](#initialize-playfab-party).
 Once the Party is successfully initialized, the following steps are required to successfully join a previous PlayFab Party Network again:

 1. Connect to the Party Network with previous Party network descriptor.

-2. Re-create any local user objects and re-authenticate those local users into the network.
+2. Recreate any local user objects and reauthenticate those local users into the network.

-3. Re-create any local chat controls and re-connect those chat controls to the network to enable VOIP
+3. Recreate any local chat controls and reconnect those chat controls to the network to enable VOIP

-4. Re-create any [Party Network endpoints](concepts-objects.md#endpoint) for game message traffic.
+4. Recreate any [Party Network endpoints](concepts-objects.md#endpoint) for game message traffic.

 ```cpp
     PartyError err = PartyManager::GetSingleton().ConnectToNetwork(